 (Most) Organic Popcorn is Hybridized (Heirloom Corn is Not)

-While I’ve purchased organic corn kernels to make into popcorn for many years, I didn’t realize until recently that even organic corn is hybridized!
+While I’ve purchased organic corn kernels to make popcorn for many years, I didn’t realize until recently that even organic corn is hybridized!

 Eating hybridized corn is not an unhealthy practice or dangerous like eating GMO corn.
 However, hybrid corn is less nutritious and flavorful.